What are varicose veins?

 Support stockings can often help the symptoms caused by varicose veins and reduce the risk of complications.

 There are other treatments such as injections (foam sclerotherapy) and using radio-frequency or laser energy (endovenous ablation).

 What does the operation involve?

-Your surgeon may disconnect the superficial veins from the deep veins in your legs through a cut on your groin or the back of your knee.
-They will probably make many small cuts along the length of the varicose veins and remove them.
+Your surgeon may disconnect the superficial veins from the deep veins through a cut on your groin or the back of your knee.
+They will probably make many small cuts, called avulsions or phlebectomies, along the length of the varicose veins where the veins have been marked.